-• Chair: a member of the graduate faculty from another department; ensures that the rules are followed and that the candidate is treated fairly; is a non-voting member of the committee and

-- generally does not ask questions. - External Appraiser: an expert in the field from another university who writes a short appraisal of the thesis, often called the "external report": the appraisal will state whether or not the thesis is acceptable "in partial fulfillment of the requirements for the degree of Doctor of Philosophy."
+- Chair: a member of the graduate faculty from another department; ensures that the rules are followed and that the candidate is treated fairly; is a non-voting member of the committee and generally does not ask questions. - External Appraiser: an expert in the field from another university who writes a short appraisal of the thesis, often called the "external report": the appraisal will state whether or not the thesis is acceptable "in partial fulfillment of the requirements for the degree of Doctor of Philosophy."
 This report is submitted at least 10 business days in advance of the oral defense, at which time a copy will be provided to the candidate and the examination committee.
-The External Appraiser asks at least one and often two rounds of questions. - Internal Appraiser: a member of the Department with the same functions as the External Appraiser, except the Internal Appraiser does not provide a written report. - Supervisor: usually asks a prompting question at the beginning of the oral exam, but in the Department of English it is standard practice for the supervisor not to ask a round of questions thereafter. - Two Supervisory Committee Members, each of whom asks a round of questions (if there is an additional Supervisory Committee Member, they may participate in the exam as a non-voting member of the committee: non-voting members may participate in the questioning of the candidate and may remain during the committee's deliberations but have no vote). - Departmental Representative (on-call to participate in exam in order to make a quorum; does not attend or participate in the exam otherwise): in the event that either the External Appraiser or Internal Appraiser is unable to attend, the Director of Graduate Studies or a delegated member of the graduate faculty in English will serve as Departmental Respresentative so that the exam can proceed.
+The External Appraiser asks at least one and often two rounds of questions. - Supervisor: usually asks a leading question or two at the beginning of the oral exam, but in the Department of English it is standard practice for the supervisor not to ask questions otherwise.

+- Two Supervisory Committee Members, each of whom asks a round or two of questions (if there is an additional Supervisory Committee Member, they may participate in the exam as a non-voting member of the committee: non-voting members may participate in the questioning of the candidate and may remain during the committee's deliberations but have no vote). - Internal Examiner: a member of the Department with the same functions as the External Appraiser, except the Internal Examiner does not provide a written report. - Departmental Representative: Director of Graduate Studies or a delegated member of the graduate faculty in English, who tends to ask a round or two of questions but may defer to provide more time for the external or other examination committee members.

-With the exception of the Chair and the Supervisor, each member of the committee usually receives one round of questions (15-20 mins each), with the External and the Internal Appraisers generally being afforded a second round, should they desire one.
+With the exception of the Chair and the Supervisor, each member of the committee usually receives one or possibly two rounds of questions (15-20 mins each).